harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 Five years after the [first public presentation about LN][dryja poon sf devs], several early protocol decisions meant to be temporary were revisited.
-The most immediate change was the February [update][news86 bolts596] to the LN specification that allowed users to opt-out of the [maximum channel and payment value][topic large channels] limits enacted in 2016.
+The most immediate change was the February [update][news86 bolts596] to the LN specification that allowed users to opt out of the [maximum channel and payment value][topic large channels] limits enacted in 2016.